ouspg/CyberSecurityTesting101/2.PasswordSecurity/README.md

 > In the Moodle exam, you need to crack the Kalle's password.
 >
-> The provided `argon2` configuration is **not the best practice**; it designed so that you will notice how slow it can be while also making it possible to crack the password in rather short duration.
+> The provided `argon2` hash configuration is **not the best practice**; it designed so that you will notice how slow it can be on relatively low count wordlist, while also making it possible to crack the password in rather short duration.

 It is recommended to generate the whole wordlist based on the previous protocol, and then brute force with the final word list.
-Python implementation with `argon2-cffi` library might be the best choice here.
+Python implementation with [`argon2-cffi`](https://argon2-cffi.readthedocs.io/en/stable/index.html) library might be the best choice here.
+In that case, you need to configure `argon2` hasher correctly based on the given parameters in Moodle exam.
+  * On a 6-year-old laptop, brute forcing should take around 20 minutes at maximum.
+  * Make sure that you are able to correctly crack passwords before letting it run longer durations.

+Also, you need to install `argon2` C implementation as well in Arch Linux; run `sudo pacman -Sy argon2` before Python bindings work.

 Note:`hashcat` [does not support argon2 yet](https://github.com/hashcat/hashcat/issues/1966).

 ## Task 3: Lifetime of the passwords

 > Return this task to GitHub